welefen/delay/README.md

 delay
 =====

-a static file delay service
+a static file delay service, http://delay.ueapp.com/ to view more info.